 The issuance of shares upon conversion of convertible notes and exercise of warrants and restricted stock units may result in substantial dilution to the interests of other stockholders since the note/warrant/restricted stock unit holders may ultimately convert or exercise and sell the full amount of shares issuable on conversion/exercise/vesting.
 Although, for the most part, such note/warrant holders may not convert their convertible notes and/or exercise their warrants if such conversion or exercise would cause them to own more than 9.99% of our outstanding common stock unless certain events occurred including a management change or a change of control, or under certain circumstances, 61 days' notice provided by the noteholders and warrant holders to the Company.
-This restriction does not prevent them from converting and/or exercising some of their holdings, selling off those shares, and then converting the rest of their holdings.
-In this way, they could sell more than this limit while never holding more than this limit; nor does that cap apply to any holder of restricted stock units.
+This restriction does not prevent them from converting and/or exercising some of their holdings, selling off those shares, and then converting the restricted stock units.
 We anticipate that eventually, over time, the full amount of the convertible notes could be converted into shares of our common stock, in accordance with the terms of the secured convertible notes, as well as the exercise of the warrants and the issuance of shares underlying the restricted stock units which will cause significant dilution to our other shareholders.